Bowling Green in Warren County, Kentucky — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Air & Space • War, Korean • War, World II.
 A significant historical month for this entry is January 1950.

+Location.
 36° 55.179′ N, 86° 26.098′ W. Marker is in Bowling Green, Kentucky, in Warren County.
-Marker can be reached from the intersection of Three Springs Road (Kentucky Route 884) and Smallhouse Road, on the left when traveling north.
+It can be reached from the intersection of Three Springs Road (Kentucky Route 884) and Smallhouse Road, on the left when traveling north.
 Marker is located in Aviation Heritage Park at Basil Griffin Park.
 Touch for map.
 Marker is at or near this postal address: 1825 Three Springs Road, Bowling Green KY 42104, United States of America.
 Touch for directions.